keatura/my-ordinary-vault-md/TTRPG/world of darkness/Hunter; the Reckoning/Sessions/Session 7.md

 	-
 - Christian Gomez
 	- was attacked
-	- attacker was wearing a trench coat and a large brimmed hat, couldn't make out the face but swears it had more eyes than necessary.
+	- attacker was wearing a trench coat and a large brimmed hat, couldn't make out the face but swears it had more than two eyes.
+	- didn't feel much pain beyond being knocked out and waking up with a headache and a missing eye.
+	- attacker seemed very fast.
 #### If they don't
 Scene description.